×

 How does a direct cremation ceremony work?

-After the cremation, within 21 days, the ashes will either be scattered at the crematorium’s own peace garden, or returned to the family.
+After the cremation, within 21 days, the ashes will either be scattered at the crematorium’s own Garden of Remembrance, or returned to the family for a nominal fee (please note that hand-delivery fee is included in the cost of our funeral plans).

 Understanding direct cremation fees